aliseyedi01/Django-Bookshelf-API/README.md

 	- A powerful open-source relational database management system used for data storage.
 - **JWT Authentication:**
 	- Implementing JSON Web Token authentication for secure user authentication.
-- **Pydantic:**
-	- A data validation and settings management library for Python, often used with FastAPI.
 - **Gunicorn:**
 	- A Python WSGI HTTP server for UNIX, used for deploying Django applications in production.
 - **Django ORM:**